theBenRodgers/Gastronomic-Backend/README.md

 ### On Windows (Command Prompt)
 1. Open **Command Prompt** (`cmd`).
-2. Navigate to the ./Scripts/ directory.
+2. Navigate to the directory where the script is located using `cd`.
 3. Run the script:
    ```cmd
    setup_venv.bat